We all need tools, and writers are no exception.

 If your title doesn’t POP in a list of search results, your paper could be passed over and never noticed.
 That’s not what you want.

-That’s where Headline Analyzer comes in.
+And that’s where Headline Analyzer comes in.

 Once you have a draft title, you can type it into Headline Analyzer and see how it scores.